 The Pale Blue Belted Jantzens

 Probably the most famous shorts from the film.
 These pale blue Jantzens have a short inseam and button-down belt loops to hold a black belt.
-As most already know, Orlebar Brown recently released a pair of Setters inspired by them as part of their 007 collection (see below).
+As most already know, Orlebar Brown recently re-released a pair of Setters inspired by them as part of their 007 collection (see below).

 The White “Drive with Fiona” Jantzen Shorts

 Although these ones were a big part of Thunderball‘s promotional artwork, they actually don’t get a lot of screen time.
 We mostly see them poking out from below Bond’s red wetsuit (cuz nothing says “secret-underwater-nighttime-recon mission” like BRIGHT COLORS!).
 But the general assumption is they’re a similar style to the other Jantzens in the movie.
-Anyway, because we don’t get a great look at them, I decided to have a little fun with the alternatives.

 The “Real Men Wear Pink” Shorts